 For many of us, sustainability is no longer just a good idea – it’s a matter of self-preservation.
 Tourism is hit particularly hard by changes in climate, particularly in regions where weather is a major driver for tourists.

-Just this summer, a popular ski camp shuttered in Whistler, BC after nearly 30 successful years.
+Recently, a popular ski camp shuttered in Whistler, BC after nearly 30 successful years.
 As its founders explained on Facebook, Whistler’s Horstman glacier has lost too much ice to maintain the jumps and runs its campers expect — even after a record-breaking winter snowfall.
 In one year alone, the glacier lost an irreplaceable 35 vertical feet of ice.

 In regions that are less wealthy and less insulated from the impact, the situation can be even more dire.
 The islands of Vanuatu have supported a small but healthy tourism industry.
 Now, sea-level rise, coastal erosion and extreme weather threaten not just tourism — which is a significant sector of the island economy — but also access to necessities like food, water and shelter.